danielbmancini/danielbmancini/README.md

-- 👋 Hi, I’m @danielbmancini - I'm a statistics major @ Universidade de São Paulo, Brazil.
+- 👋 Hi, I’m @danielbmancini
-- 👀 I’m interested in statistics, Java, R, data science and the Go board game.
+- 👀 I’m interested in math, algorithms, back-end, Java, and the Go board game.
-- 🌱 I’m currently learning R, data science and probability theory.
+- 🌱 I’m currently learning Java, Python, front-end and back-end development, together with algorithmic problems, as always.
-- 📫 How to reach me - at my college email, danielbmancini@usp.br
+- 📫 How to reach me - at my email, danielbmancini@gmail.com